Reducing family violence

 White Ribbon Day March

-We support the White Ribbon Day March Against Violence with a local event, held every year on the first Friday before 25 November.
+We support the White Ribbon Day March Against Violence held in Melbourne during November.

 White Ribbon accreditation